defactor-com/documentation/docs/cp-pools/front-end-ui/dashboard.md

 sidebar_position: 2
 ---

 The CP Pools Dashboard provides a comprehensive overview of pool creation and management activities on the Defactor platform.
-It serves as your main control center for creating new pools, managing existing pools, and monitoring global pool statistics and performance.
+It serves as your main control center for creating new cp pools, managing existing cp pools, and monitoring global cp pool statistics and performance.

 ![Dashboard Overview](../../../static/img/front-end/cp-pools/cp-pools-dashboard.png)